 SRC upgrades equipment to assist manufacturers

-The Scientific Research Council (SRC) has upgraded its equipment in an effort to assist with the reformulation efforts of manufacturers seeking to make their products healthier for consumers.
+The Scientific Research Council (SRC) has upgraded their equipment in an effort to assist with the reformulation efforts of manufacturers seeking to make their products healthier for consumers.

-Speaking at a JIS Think Tank on Thursday, Executive Director Dr Cliff Riley said the Council has spent approximately $100 million on the new equipment.
+Executive director of the SRC, Dr Cliff Riley, said the council has spent approximately $100 million on the new equipment.

 “We are all aware of the discussions in terms of reducing the amount of sugar, salts and fats in products, in an effort to reduce the levels of obesity, cases of type 2 diabetes, hypertension and other non-communicable diseases,” he said, noting that the SRC is playing its part in this effort.